Optimization Bias in Investing: Spot It, Profit From It

 As the Nasdaq approached its peak in early 2000, several warning signs emerged.
 Technically, the index had become highly overbought, with prices far above long-term moving averages.
 Simultaneously, sentiment indicators showed extreme optimism, with record-high margin debt and a proliferation of day traders.
 Investors who recognized these signals could exit their positions before the market collapsed, preserving their capital and profiting from the downturn.

 More recently, the COVID-19 market crash and subsequent recovery in 2020 provided another example of the power of this approach.
 The initial sell-off was accompanied by extreme fear readings on sentiment indicators, coinciding with oversold technical conditions.
-Traders who recognized this confluence could enter long positions near the market bottom, capitalizing on the swift recovery that followed.
+Traders who recognized this confluence could enter long positions near the market bottom, capitalizing on the following swift recovery.

 Stanley Druckenmiller, another investing legend, demonstrated the value of this approach during the 2008 financial crisis.
 By combining his understanding of market psychology with technical analysis, he navigated the turbulent markets successfully, making significant profits while many others suffered heavy losses.